ducksouplab/ducksoup/README.md

 - DS_TEST_LOGIN (defaults to "ducksoup") to protect test pages with HTTP authentitcation
 - DS_TEST_PASSWORD (defaults to "ducksoup") to protect test pages with HTTP authentitcation
 - DS_NVIDIA (default to false) set to true if NVIDIA accelerated encoding and decoding is accessible on the host (see [GPU-enabled Docker containers](#gpu-enabled-docker-containers))
-- DS_FORCE_ENCODING_SIZE (defaults to false) set to true to force width/height/frameRate of the encoded video streams.
-By default it is let as sent by browsers
 - GST_PLUGIN_PATH to declare additional GStreamer plugin paths (prefer appending to the existing GST_PLUGIN_PATH: GST_PLUGIN_PATH="$GST_PLUGIN_PATH:/additional/plugins/path")

+GStreamer settings are defined in `config/gst.yml`:

+- `forceEncodingSize` set to true to force width/height/framerate of the encoded video streams.
+If false, width/height/framerate of output streams are identical to input (browser sent) streams.
+- `rtpjitterbuffer` defines properties passed to the [rtpjitterbuffer](https://gstreamer.freedesktop.org/documentation/rtpmanager/rtpjitterbuffer.html#properties) plugin
+- `vp8`, `x264`, `nv264` and `opus` define codec settings, `nv264` being preferred to `x264` if NVIDIA codec is enabled.

+DuckSoup SFU-related settings are defined in `config/sfu.yml`:

+- `audio` define min/max/default values of target bitrates for output (reencoded) audio tracks
+- `video` define min/max/default values of target bitrates for output (reencoded) video tracks

 ### Run DuckSoup server